JoeBuildsStuff/text-editor/src/components/tiptap/README.md

 ### **Debug Tips**
 1. Check browser console for detailed error messages
-2. Verify Supabase storage bucket exists and is accessible
+2. Verify the local storage directory exists and is accessible
 3. Test with smaller files first
 4. Ensure all API routes are properly configured
 5. Check file type support in configuration